nitin-dominic/autonomous_strawberry_pedicel_harvesting/readme.md

 ---

-*University of Florida | Agricultural and Biological Engineering | Precision Agriculture Robotics Lab*
+*Precision Agriculture Lab | Department of Agricultural and Biological Engineering | University of Florida*